 Best Beaches Near Anchorage: Anchorage Beach Guide

 While beaches may not be the first thing that comes to mind when Anchorage, Alaska, is mentioned in conversation, the area does have a few hidden shores for the locals to enjoy.
 Anchorage is the most populous city in Alaska and has welcomed people from all climates to its subarctic lands.
 It is not uncommon to find locals enjoying the beaches along the coast or at one of Anchorage's popular lakes even in the winter.
-Fishing is incredibly popular in Anchorage and can be found at many of the best beaches that are listed below.
+Fishing is incredibly popular here and can be found at many of the best beaches in Anchorage, some of which are listed below.

 Kincaid Beach Activities

 Believe it or not, Anchorage is home to a large, sandy beach.
 That's right; sand can be found year-round in Anchorage.
 Kincaid Beach offers fine sand and crystal-clear views, where locals feel like they are in Southern California.
 However, the water temperatures are incredibly cold.
 Only the brave of heart will enter the near-freezing water.

 It is common to see picnics, mud fights, and a number of beach games at any point in the year.
 Those who want a gentle stroll can walk for a mile or two south, even in high tide!
 The vast ocean and steep dunes paint a different picture of Alaska that amaze long-time locals and first-time visitors alike.